cjkuhlmann/SUSF-Rover/README.md

 Cons
 -Requires standardised variables
 -Requires exceptions if any variables stored in a command state are not to be compared or sent.
--Not data safe (doesn’t use get() and set() commands for custom data structures.
+-Data directly accessed rather than through interface (doesn’t use get() and set() commands for custom data structures.
 This doesn’t really matter if ppl are careful when editing and setting variables )
 -Requires rover data to be integer of float in order to be compared